Quick Answer

 India has been discussing a digital nomad visa for years.
 It has not happened yet.
 As of early 2026, no official remote work visa category exists.
 What remote workers actually use falls into three buckets.

 e-Tourist Visa (e-TV) is the default for most nationalities.
 You apply online, pay $25–80 depending on your country, and receive approval by email within 72 hours in most cases.
 The e-TV allows stays of 30, 90, or 180 days depending on the variant you apply for.
 Double and triple-entry options exist.
-The 90-day e-TV is the most commonly used by nomads — it gets you in, it is easy to obtain, and it is renewable by leaving and re-entering (though India has recently tightened scrutiny on frequent visa runs, so do not assume this is indefinitely repeatable).
+The 90-day e-TV is the most commonly used by nomads.

-e-Business Visa allows you to attend business meetings, conferences, and engage in certain commercial activities.
-It does not permit you to earn income from Indian sources or take up employment, but it is more defensible than a tourist visa if your work involves client meetings or industry events in India.
-Costs slightly more than the e-TV.
+e-Business Visa allows you to attend business meetings and conferences.
+It does not permit earning income from Indian sources, but it is more defensible than a tourist visa if your work involves client meetings in India.

-Long-term tourist visas (1 year, 5 year, 10 year) are available to citizens of certain countries, notably including citizens of the US, UK, Canada, and others.
-These are multiple-entry but typically restrict continuous stay to 180 days per visit.
-Useful for people who want to base in India across multiple extended trips.
+Long-term tourist visas (1 year, 5 year, 10 year) are available to citizens of certain countries including the US, UK, and Canada.
+Multiple-entry but typically restrict continuous stay to 180 days per visit.

 What Is and Is Not Legal

-The sensible approach: use the e-TV, keep your income going into a foreign account (a [Wise account](https://wise.com) works well for this), stay under 182 days in a financial year if you want to avoid Indian tax residency, and do not try to contract locally or bill Indian clients without proper setup.
+The sensible approach: use the e-TV, keep your income in a foreign account — a Wise account works well — and stay under 182 days in a financial year.

 Entry Requirements by Nationality